-Track Presenters: A. Hasan Davis and Dreama Gentry
+Track Presenters: Hasan Davis & Dreama Gentry

 Track Limit: 40

 | As Executive Director of Partners for Education at Berea College, Dreama Gentry provides leadership to federally and privately funded outreach programs that improve educational outcomes of rural Appalachian youth and their families.
-Gentry collaborates with communities to design programs that meet the needs of rural youth, parents and schools.
-A first generation college graduate from rural Appalachia, Gentry holds a B.A. in Political Science from Berea College and a Juris Doctor from the University of Kentucky.
-She resides in Berea with her husband, Hasan Davis, and their sons, Malcolm and Christopher.
+Gentry collaborates with communities to design programs that meet the needs of rural youth, parents, and schools.
+A first-generation college graduate from rural Appalachia, Gentry holds a B.A. in Political Science from Berea College and a Juris Doctor from the University of Kentucky.
+She resides in Berea with her husband, Hasan Davis, and their two sons, Malcolm and Christopher.